Porcelain in all its splendor

 Founded in 1775, Royal Copenhagen is renowned for its hand-decorated porcelains, especially its famous blue motifs, combining tradition and Nordic refinement.

-The quality of fine porcelain is judged by several essential criteria:
+The quality of fine porcelain is judged according to several essential criteria:

 The Paste